 4.1 Whenever we process personal data about you in connection with our policies, we will process it in accordance with our Data Protection Policy.
 We will only process your personal data if we have a lawful basis for doing so.
 We will notify you of the purpose or purposes for which we use it.
-Please see the Privacy Notice in this Staff Handbook for further information.
+Please see the Privacy Notice on the Raedwald Trust website for further information.